MS Service Provision in the UK 2020: Raising the Bar

 Consultant Neurologist, University Hospitals Plymouth Joela Mathews

-Consultant Neurologist, Torbay and South Devon NHS Foundation Trust Karen Vernon
+Consultant neurologist, Torbay and South Devon NHS Foundation Trust Caroline Clarke

 Chief Executive, Royal Free London NHS Foundation Trust Prof Carolyn Young